 7.6 Chairperson Compensation and Expenses.
-The compensation and expenses of the chairperson of the arbitration panel, rental, if any, for the place of the hearing, per diem costs of the stenographic reporter (or other authorized recording system), costs of transcribing and costs of the arbitration proceeding not otherwise identified in this AGREEMENT shall be divided equally between, borne and paid by CONTRACTOR and AGENCY.
-The arbitration panel shall not be empowered to order a division of costs, fees or expenses different from that prescribed by this Section.
+Subject to the last sentence in Section 7.8 below, the compensation and expenses of the chairperson of the arbitration panel, the cost of rental, if any, for the place of the hearing, per diem costs of the stenographic reporter (or other authorized recording system), costs of transcribing, and all other costs of the arbitration proceeding not otherwise identified in the AGREEMENT shall be divided equally between, borne and paid by CONTRACTOR and AGENCY.

 7.7 Award.
-The arbitration award shall be determined by a majority of the members of the arbitration panel, and shall be in writing.
-If it is necessary for the panel to make determinations of fact, it shall include findings of fact and conclusions with the award.
-The award shall be issued and mailed to the parties not later than sixty (60) calendar days following the close of the arbitration hearing.
+The arbitration award and decision shall be determined by a majority of the members of the arbitration panel, and shall be set forth in writing.
+If it is necessary for the panel to make determinations of fact and/or conclusions of law, it shall include findings of fact and conclusions of law, as applicable, in its written award and decision.
+The award and decision shall be issued and mailed to the Parties not later than sixty (60) calendar days following the close of the arbitration hearing.

 7.8 Powers.
-The arbitration panel shall have no authority to add to, delete or alter any provisions of the AGREEMENT, but shall limit its interpretation to the express terms of the AGREEMENT.
-The arbitration panel shall have the power to award the prevailing party as monetary damages from the non-prevailing party the prevailing party's full costs incurred in connection with the arbitration, including but not limited to, that party's share of the panel and hearing expenses, attorney's fees, and expert witness fees, if the panel concludes that the request for arbitration made by the non-prevailing party was frivolous and without significant merit.
+The arbitration panel shall have no authority to add to, delete or alter any provisions of the AGREEMENT, but shall limit its analysis to, and base its decision and award on, interpretation of the express terms of the AGREEMENT.
+The arbitration panel shall have the power to make an award to the prevailing Party, to be paid by the other Party, of the following: (a) a monetary sum to compensate the prevailing Party for actual damages, if any were incurred by the prevailing Party as a result of any breaches of the AGREEMENT by the other Party, which breaches are not covered by a provision for LDs in the AGREEMENT; and (b) any and all LDs to which the Prevailing Party is entitled under the AGREEMENT for breaches that are covered by a LDs provision.
+The arbitration panel shall award to the prevailing Party, to be paid by the other Party, the prevailing Party's full costs incurred in connection with the arbitration, including the prevailing Party's share of the panel and hearing expenses, reasonable attorney's fees, expert witness fees, and other reasonable and necessary costs that were incurred by the prevailing Party.

 7.9 Enforcement of Award.
-The arbitration award may be judicially enforced, shall be final, binding and conclusive upon the parties and shall not be subject to judicial review or vacation except on ground set forth in Sections 1286.2 and 1286.6 of the Code of Civil Procedure.
+The arbitration award may be judicially confirmed and enforced, shall be final, binding and conclusive upon the Parties, and shall not be subject to judicial review, correction, or vacation except on one or more of the grounds set forth in Sections 1286.2 and 1286.6 of the Code of Civil Procedure.

 SECTION 8.
 RESERVATION OF RIGHTS

 8.1 Flow Control.
-All WASTE which is not diverted shall be removed and deposited at the LANDFILL pursuant to the terms of this AGREEMENT and/or pursuant the terms of the LANDFILL FRANCHISE AGREEMENT As the independent contracting agent of the AGENCY, CONTRACTOR agrees to abide by the terms of the LANDFILL FRANCHISE AGREEMENT in CONTRACTOR’S use of and access to the LANDFILL.
-In the event that the LANDFILL is unable to accept all of part or the WASTE for reasons beyond the control of the AGENCY, AGENCY reserves the right to manage flow control of AGENCY's SOLID WASTE stream, including the right to direct deliveries to designated processing facilities, transfer stations or disposal sites, to require DIVERSION in addition to what is otherwise required by this AGREEMENT, to require waste to energy undertakings, and to require such other enterprises and undertakings as may be based upon future technologies and new concepts in the field of SOLID WASTE management, DIVERSION, energy projects, and WASTE disposal.
+All SOLID WASTE which is not diverted shall be removed and deposited by CONTRACTOR at the LANDFILL pursuant to the terms of the AGREEMENT and/or pursuant the terms of the LANDFILL FRANCHISE AGREEMENT.
+As the independent contracting agent of the AGENCY, CONTRACTOR agrees to abide by the terms of the LANDFILL FRANCHISE AGREEMENT in CONTRACTOR’S use of and access to the LANDFILL.
+In the event that the LANDFILL is unable to accept all of part or the SOLID WASTE for reasons beyond the control of the AGENCY, AGENCY reserves the right to manage flow control of AGENCY's SOLID WASTE stream, including the right to direct deliveries to designated processing facilities, transfer stations or disposal sites, subject in each case to appropriate adjustment in the Rates pursuant to the Rate Methodology.